Xiaopengli1/Xiaopengli1.github.io/_pages/about.md

     * Papers - [TAPO](), [G3](https://arxiv.org/pdf/2405.14702)
 4. **Personalized RAG**

-If you are interested in my work or are seeking collaborations, feel free to contact xiaopli2-c@my.cityu.edu.hk.
+If you are interested in my work or are seeking collaborations, feel free to contact me!\
+Email: xiaopli2-c@my.cityu.edu.hk.

 ## Selected Publications